Amounts Paid Following the Decision of the CNESST

 - Alex's gross salary on which you are required to calculate source deductions and employer contributions: $1,200 (8 days × $150 per day).

-If an employee repays a salary or wages (including the payment of sick leave that has been accumulated but not used) or a wage loss replacement benefit that you paid before the CNESST's decision, or repays an excess amount that you paid, you must enter the amount on the employee's RL-1 slip (see courtesy translation RL-1-T).
-This way the employee can claim a deduction for the amounts repaid during the year in the income tax return.
+If an employee repays salary or wages (including the payment of sick leave that has been accumulated but not used) or a wage loss replacement benefit that you paid before the CNESST's decision, or repays an excess amount that you paid, you must enter the amount on the employee's RL-1 slip (see courtesy translation RL-1-T).
+This way the employee can claim a deduction for the amounts repaid during the year in their income tax return.

 If the employee does not repay you, you do not have to make any adjustments, as these amounts must be included in the employee's income.